aamir25/interior-design/README.md

 ## Run mongoDB
 I have used a local mongodb database.
-I would prefer you to run a local mongodb server.
+I would suggest you to run a local mongodb server.

 ## Run Services
 cd services